near/bos-web-engine/architecture.md

 Callbacks between Components (e.g. functions passed via `props`) are supported in BOS Web Engine, though the exact behavior is dependent on whether the Components are within the same container.
 Callbacks between two Components _in the same container_ work without constraints, but there are caveats for callbacks _between containers_ as the caller and callee exist in completely independent contexts.
-These inter-container callbacks must be invoked (and return data) using the message passing interface provided by `window.postMessage`, and are subject to some constraints accordingly:
+Under the hood, these inter-container callbacks must be invoked (and return data) using the message passing interface provided by `window.postMessage`, and are subject to some constraints accordingly:
 - Arguments may only use types compatible with the [structured clone algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm).
 While functions cannot be provided as arguments directly, references to callbacks in other containers may be passed, allowing